HubSpot/vex/docs/api/3-Advanced.md

 Returns: a vex instance

 Opens an instance.
-The content of the instance is either the string passed in to `vex.open` or the `content` option.
+The content of the instance is either the string passed in to `vex.open` or the `content`/`unsafeContent` option.
 The default options are documented below.

 #### `vex.close(vexInstanceOrId)`